VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

-* **/policy/delete** expects the "vitalManToken" session cookie and the "name"
+* **/policy/delete** expects the "vitalAccessToken" session cookie and the
-form parameter (the policy to delete) to be included in the request.
+"name" form parameter (the policy to delete) to be included in the request.

-* **/application/create** expects the "vitalManToken" session cookie and the
+* **/application/create** expects the "vitalAccessToken" session cookie and the
 following form parameters to be included in the request:

     * "name", the name of the application to create